 She interrupted him from using the last word as the four women started to move.

 “Not yet” Mangled Hands yelled loudly stopping the moment.

 A photographer famous for his Artica photos had adjusted his cane and raised his camera in a ready stance, only to realize the hype was not finished yet.

 The Humpback danced and pleaded with the runners to not steal the land, more protesters joined the drummer who pounded away adding atmosphere and a thick sense that things were escalating.

 “Ignore those people” the Top Hat warned.
 “I want a fair race.”

 The fairness was in question as the rules were laid down.
 A slow motion race to the Land Parcels and a planting of the flag.
-An African American man with a punk shirt and Chuck Taylor shoes, demonstrated a slow run for us.
+A human with a punk shirt and Chuck Taylor shoes, demonstrated a slow run for us.

 At the starting line, the crowd began to fidget and with a quick shift in energy, the confetti Canon went off, and we took to the field.
 The excitement built as we placed one foot in front of the other like cartoon characters up towards the land parcels.

 After the stakes were in, the speeches began by Top Hat, Mangled Hands and Humpback, only the disruption of protesters, chanting in the background became ominous.
 It was the same as yesterday’s script but it wasn’t coming out quite right.